Samurai Museum Berlin

 Additional information on Accessibility

 Der Ausstellungsbesuch ist zu 98% mit Rollstuhl oder Gehilfe möglich (einzige Ausnahme ist eine Installation).
 Im Haus befindet sich ein Lift um in den ersten Sock zu gelangen.
 Bitte bei der Kasse den entsprechenden Hinweis geben.
-Aktuell arbeiten alle Beteiligten daran, das Angebot möglichst vielen Besucher*innen zugänglich zu machen.
+Aktuell arbeiten alle Beteiligten daran, das Angebot möglichst vielen Besucher zugänglich zu machen.